-I am currently a PhD student working under the supervision of Dr. Margrit Betke and Dr. Stan Sclaroff with the Image and Video Computing research group at Boston University's Department of Computer Science.
-I attained a Master of Science degree in Computer Science from Boston University in 2014, and a Bachelor of Arts degree from Connecticut College in 2012 where I majored in Computer Science and Architectural Studies and completed a certificate program in Arts and Technology.
-I have had the opportunity to intern at Disney Research (Summer 2015) and Adobe Creative Technologies Lab (Summer 2016).
+I am currently a research scientist at Affectiva.
+I received my PhD in 2018 under the supervision of Dr. Margrit Betke and Dr. Stan Sclaroff with the Image and Video Computing research group at Boston University's Department of Computer Science.
+I attained a Master of Science degree in Computer Science from Boston University in 2014, and a Bachelor of Arts degree from Connecticut College in 2012 where I majored in Computer Science and Architectural Studies.
+During my PhD, I interned at Disney Research (Summer 2015) and Adobe Research (Summer 2016).

 Ajjen Joshi, Linda Tickle-Degnen, Sarah Gunnery, Terry Ellis, Margrit Betke

 ACM International Conference on Pervasive Technologies Related to Assistive Environments (PETRA), 2016.
 Oral.

 Comparing Random Forest Approaches To Segmenting And Classifying Gestures